riscv-software-src/riscof/docs/source/installation.rst

-Create Neccesary Env Files
+Create Necessary Env Files
 ==========================

 In order to run tests via RISCOF you will need to provide the following items :

-  - **config.ini**: This file is a basic configuration file following the `ini` syntax.
-This file will capture information like: name of the dut/reference plugins, path to the plugins, path to the riscv-config based YAMLs, etc. For more information on the contents and syntax please refer to the :ref:`config_syntax` section
+  - ``config.ini``: This file is a basic configuration file following the INI syntax.
+This file will capture information like: name of the DUT/reference plugins, path to the plugins, path to the riscv-config based YAMLs, etc. For more information on the contents and syntax please refer to the :ref:`config_syntax` section.
-  - **dut-plugin directory**: RISCOF requires that the DUT model for testing is presented in the form of a Python plugin.
+  - **DUT plugin directory**: RISCOF requires that the DUT model for testing is presented in the form of a Python plugin.
 The Python plugin is nothing more than a Python file which includes certain standard and defined functions to carry out the activities of test-compilation, execution and signature extraction.
-This Python file name needs to be prefixed with ``riscof_`` and must be present in the dut-plugin directory.
+This Python file name needs to be prefixed with ``riscof_`` and must be present in the DUT plugin directory.
 One can refer to the :ref:`plugin_def` section for more details on how to write this Python file.

     The directory will also need to contain the `riscv-config` based ISA and platform YAMLs which provide a definition of the DUT.
 These YAMLs will be used to filter tests that need to be run on the DUT.

-    Finally, an env directory will also need to be present in the dut-plugin directory, which contains the environment files like the ``model_test.h`` that is required to compile and run the tests on the DUT.
+    Finally, an env directory will also need to be present in the DUT plugin directory, which contains the environment files like the ``model_test.h`` that is required to compile and run the tests on the DUT.
 Refer to the `TestFormat spec
     <https://github.com/riscv-software-src/riscv-arch-test/blob/master/spec/TestFormatSpec.adoc>`_ for definition of macros that can be used in the